rigc9/LED-Graph-R4/README.md

 just like a bad oscilloscope.

 1. Flowing direction can be changed.
-2. Read analog pins etc and averaging over the display updating period.
+2. It reads analog pins, etc, and calculate the average value until the display is updated.

 Compiled on AruduinoIDE 2.3.3 with Arduino Uno Boards 1.2.2